gnachman/iTerm2/api/library/python/iterm2/docs/examples/index.rst

 :doc:`app_tab_color` - Demonstrates watching for changes in the current foreground job.
 Updates the tab color as a function of the current command.

+:doc:`sync_title` — Monitors for changes to a pane's title and copies it to the tab title.
+Demonstrates monitoring for changes to a variable and setting variables.

 ----

 **Profiles and Color Presets**